cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

 ```

-This yields a large cbor blob which we can save to `commit-tx.json` file.
+This yields a large CBOR blob, which you can save to the `commit-tx.json` file.

-Now we need to sign and submit the draft commit transaction.
+Next, sign and submit the draft of the commit transaction:

 ```shell